muety/telepush/README.md

 This is especially useful if data is sent by external, third-party applications which you cannot modify.

 For instance, you might want to deliver alerts from [Prometheus' Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) as Telegram notifications.
-However, Alertmanager's [webhook requests](https://prometheus.io/docs/alerting/configuration/#webhook_config) look much different from  Middleman's default input format.
+However, Alertmanager's [webhook requests](https://prometheus.io/docs/alerting/configuration/#webhook_config) look much different from WH2TG's default input format.
 To still make them fit, you can write an [Inlet](/inlets) to massage the data accordingly.

 To directly address an inlet, request `http://localhost:8080/api/inlets/<inlet_name>`.
 Note that `/api/inlets/default` is equivalent to `/api/messages`.